MileHacker Logo

 • Train: The Prambanan Express (Prameks) train connects Yogyakarta to Solo Balapan station, offering an efficient and pleasant transfer.

 • Taxi/Ride-sharing: Direct car transfers are available via Grab, Gojek, or private taxis.
-These can be convenient for direct door-to-door service.
+These can be convenient for direct door-to-service to your door.

 Land Transportation